 In order to facilitate this, the companies will actively support the efforts of Communication Service Providers (CSPs) by facilitating the expansion of 5G use cases and fostering business-to-business engagements, particularly in sectors such as logistics and manufacturing.

 Additionally, they assert that the deployment of 5G networks is of utmost importance in establishing sustainable and resilient digital economies, and they aim to assist Malaysia in improving its infrastructure through the provision of cutting-edge edge computing services.

-David Hagerbro, Head of Ericsson Malaysia, Sri Lanka and Bangladesh, emphasized that 5G is “a platform for innovation” that can revolutionize business operations and attract more foreign investment to Malaysia compared to its neighboring countries.
-Meanwhile, AK Chong, Managing Director of Intel Malaysia, stated that edge technology would accelerate local businesses through digitalization strategies.
+David Hagerbro, the Head of Ericsson Malaysia, Sri Lanka, and Bangladesh, underlined the fact that 5G technology acts as a platform for innovation that can revolutionize business operations and make Malaysia a more attractive destination for foreign investment in comparison to its neighboring countries.

-According to Digital Nasional Berhad (DNB), the state-owned company responsible for managing Malaysia’s single nationwide network, 5G covered almost 50% of populated areas by the end of 2022, reaching 15 million people.
+According to Digital Nasional Berhad (DNB), the state-owned company responsible for managing Malaysia’s single nationwide network, by the end of 2022, 5G coverage had already extended to nearly 50% of populated areas, benefiting approximately 15 million people.

 Ericsson and Intel are teaming up to boost 5G technology in Malaysia, aiming to revolutionize the country’s smart industry and digital infrastructure.
 With a focus on supporting communication service providers, their plan involves expanding 5G use cases, especially in logistics and manufacturing.